 Gooood Morning marathon runners!

 It's 2:45 am and my alarm went off, followed by the second alarm and a wake-up phone call.
-It was slightly warm still today but definitely still cold, similar temps to last year's marathon.
-Today I wore a RawThreads tank, a long-sleeve tee, a fun Colorado tank top, a pair of opaque women's tights, and running tights with thin wool socks, a visor, a half-BUFF, and gloves.
+It was slightly warmer today but definitely still cold, similar temps to 2017's marathon.
+Today I wore a RawThreads tank as a base, a long-sleeve tee, a fun Colorado tank top, a pair of opaque women's tights, and running tights with thin wool socks, a visor, a half-BUFF, and gloves.
 I threw on a heat-sheet and a throwaway sweatshirt (that I got from a thift store) for pre-race warmth.

 Final day and ready to go!

 I was on a bus by 3:30 and at the start area around 4.
-Everyone reluctantly got off the bus, I was ready to not be waking up at 3 am to go stand in the cold.
+Everyone reluctantly got off the bus, I was really ready to not be waking up at 3 am to go stand in the cold the next morning.
 I had brought a check bag today with some warm clothes for after but bag check was a breeze and I was with my running Ohana by about 4:20.